 - Pure Retirement – You can get an interest-only lifetime mortgage with a downsizing repayment charge exemption.

 - More2Life – Their Prime Max plan comes with a guaranteed inheritance feature.

 A financial adviser will help you select the best lifetime mortgage lender to suit your circumstances.

-Furthermore, the adviser will chat to you about the impacts of a lifetime mortgage on your tax position, means-tested benefits, and pension.
+Furthermore, the adviser will chat with you about the impacts of a lifetime mortgage on your tax position, means-tested benefits, and pension.